-Unlike traditional mechanical cooling systems, the AirGreen technology is designed to provide both air conditioning (i.e. – sensible cooling) and well as dehumidification (latent cooling).
-It is this combination that allows our systems to produce cool and dry conditioned air in a way that maximizes indoor air quality (IAQ), which is becoming more of an issue in light of increasing customer awareness of the importance of this issue.
+Unlike traditional mechanical cooling systems, the AirGreen technology is designed to provide both air conditioning (i.e. – sensible cooling) and dehumidification (latent cooling).
+It is this combination that allows our system to produce cool and dry conditioned air in a way that maximizes indoor air quality (IAQ), which is becoming more of an importance in light of increasing customer awareness of this issue.
 Furthermore, this system also kills various airborne pathogens such as molds, bacteria, viruses, and specifically the COVID-19 virus.
 ASHRAE’s stated position on IAQ is as follows:

 “IAQ impacts people’s health, comfort, well-being, learning outcomes, and work performance.
 Improved IAQ brings substantial health and economic benefits from a broad public health perspective, as well as to individual building owners and occupants.”